Earthsea (universe): Trolls

-Religion in Earthsea
+Religion

 The people of the Archipelago do not worship any deities.
 While there is a creation myth involving Segoy raising up the lands from the sea, Segoy is known as a powerful wizard and is not worshipped.
 At the end of Tehanu, the child Tehanu addresses Kalessin, oldest and wisest of the dragons as "Segoy", raising the possibility that Kalessin is identical with Segoy or is manifestation or incarnation of him.
 This point, however, is never taken up again in the series.

 There are the "Old Powers of the Earth", which existed since before Segoy raised up the lands.
 These include "The Nameless Ones" in Atuan and the Terrenon in Osskil.
 It is revealed in Tales from Earthsea that once, the women of power spoke with and learned from the Old Powers, but in Ged's age, they are considered evil.
 In The Tombs of Atuan, Ged states that the Old Powers are not evil in and of themselves, but that it is wrong for humans to interfere with or worship them.

 A number of deities are revered in the Kargad Lands.
 The oldest are "The Nameless Ones", who are worshipped in Atuan.
 There are also the Twin God Brothers, Atwah and Wuluah.
 However, the reverence given them has gradually been usurped by human beings.
 The God-Kings were the mortal rulers of the Kargad Lands.
 The dynasty began with "priest-kings", but over the years they promoted themselves, until finally they declared themselves to be gods.
 The last God-King is overthrown in a civil war by Thol of Hur-at-Hur and flees to Atuan, where he is killed by a priest-eunuch.

-The Earthsea canon
+List of works

 Short stories

 Seven short stories appear in two collections of Le Guin's work (and some have been reissued elsewhere).
 Two seminal stories were originally published in 1964 and were collected in The Wind's Twelve Quarters (Harper & Row, 1975).
 Five much later stories were collected in Tales from Earthsea (Harcourt, 2001), where three were original.
 Two later stories were collected in The Books of Earthsea (Saga Press, 2018).